Oleksandr Onyshchenko

 Oleksandr Romanovych Onyshchenko (Олександр Романович Онищенко, born March 31, 1969) is a Ukrainian ex-politician, show jumping rider and patron.
 Onyshchenko was previously a member of the Ukrainian Parliament and a member of pro-Russian Ukrainian president Viktor Yanukovych’s Party of Regions.
 In the summer of 2016, while a member of Parliament, Onyshchenko fled Ukraine after he was stripped of immunity by the Parliament of Ukraine and the General Prosecutor Office expressed intention to arrest him due to charges related to alleged corruption and money laundering.
 In May 2020 Prosecutor's office of Ukraine extradition request was denied by the German court.
 Since 2016, he has resided in European Union.
 As of 2019, Onyshchenko was reportedly residing in Spain.

-In January 2021, Onishchenko, as a member of the Russian network of influence, was personally sanctioned in the United States in connection with his interference in the American elections and the distribution of edited audio recordings of conversations between former American and Ukrainian officials in order to spread false allegations of corruption in Ukraine.
+In January 2021, under new administration in the White house Onishchenko, was sanctioned in the United States in connection with his support of Donald Trump during the presidential elections.

 Early life

 Oleksandr Onyshchenko was born on March 31, 1969.
 Some Ukrainian media claim that previously Onyshchenko carried a different family name - Oleksandr Radzhabovych Kadyrov.

 He was educated at the Kharkiv Military College of the Rear of the Soviet Ministry of Interior (today the National Academy of the National Guard of Ukraine) and graduated from the National Transport University.

 His father was Rajab Kadyrov was a high-ranking official of the Ministry of Internal Affairs of the USSR, and later was the Deputy Minister of Internal Affairs of Uzbekistan.